pubkey/rxdb/docs-src/slow-indexeddb.md

 ### In-Memory: Persistence

-One downside of not directly using IndexedDB, is that your data is not persistend all the time.
+One downside of not directly using IndexedDB, is that your data is not persistent all the time.
 And when the JavaScript process exists without having persisted to IndexedDB, data can be lost.
 To prevent this from happening, we have to ensure that the in-memory state is written down to the disc.
 One point is make persisting as fast as possible.
 LokiJS for example has the `incremental-indexeddb-adapter` which only saves new writes to the disc instead of persisting the whole state.
 Another point is to run the persisting at the correct point in time.
 For example the RxDB [LokiJS storage](https://rxdb.info/rx-storage-lokijs.html) persists in the following situations:

 - When the database is idle and no write or query is running.
 In that time we can persist the state if any new writes appeared before.
 - When the `window` fires the [beforeunload event](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload) we can assume that the JavaScript process is exited any moment and we have to persist the state.
 After `beforeunload` there are several seconds time which are sufficient to store all new changes.
 This has shown to work quite reliable.